-Finally, this brings me to that interesting response from the manger of the Vitamin Store.
+Finally, this brings me to that interesting response from the manager of the Vitamin Store.
 After I gave my opinion on all the free samples I had been given, I naturally commented about these unhealthy ingredients found in power products, like CARNIVOR Liquid Protein Shots Power Punch.
-The response, and reason for the response, was not at all what I expected.
+The response, and reason for the response was not at all what I expected.

 The manager nonchalantly said, “Healthy isn’t the same for everyone.”
-To which I responded, “True, but when you are buying a product in a heath/vitamin store, you shouldn’t have to encounter such potentially dangerous ingredients.”
+To which I responded, “True, but when you are buying a product in a health/vitamin store, you shouldn’t have to encounter such potentially dangerous ingredients.”
 I continued, “Too many people are not aware of these ingredients and are solely relying on the source – such as this store – to sell them quality products”.

 To which she replied, “Well people don’t seem to be concerned about the ingredients, so….”
 As she turned to walk away while her voice tapered off, the conversation was over.